everetteallen/Cloudy-Patch-for-Jamf/README.md

 ### GCF: CPJpkgCleaner
  Will be triggered by a Google Cron to search the Jamf Pro servers for unused packages using code like BIG-RAT Prune, Spruce , and  JamfAPITool to create a configuration file for Prune or Spruce in a GCS bucket.
 This way deletes can be handled as needed with the target being on a monthly basis.
 May also want to add the results to BigQuery or Google Sheets for reporting via Google Data Studio.
 At present we do not want to automate the deletion of packages.
 Should also send pub/sub message of type CPJNotifier with Title “Unused Packages to Check for Delete” and give the Title and version if possible.

-# Warning: Work in Progress
-This project is fluid and evolving as I find out what works so your success with production implementations will depend on your work not mine.